Theo2co/adanalysts-template-website/storydata.md

     <div class="narrator-body">
       <div class="narrator-label">Narrator · Data Redditor</div>
       <p>
-        In the end, the strongest result isn’t about friendship or enemies— it’s about how much our conclusions depend on what we are able to observe.
+        In the end, the strongest result isn’t about friendship or enemies - it’s about how much our conclusions depend on the accuracy of the data we have.
       </p>
     </div>
   </div>